dasarpai/old.dasarpai.github.io/_dsblog/2024-10-03-Machine-Learning-Key-Concepts.md

 1. What is Ensemble Learning?
 1. What are different ensemble learning techniques?
 1. What is Dimensionality Reduction?
+1. What is kernel trick, can you explain with simple example?
 1. What are popular Dimensionality Reduction Techniques?
 1. What is Clustering?
 1. What are popular clustering algorithms?